guggero/htlc-demo/README.md

-# htlc-demo
+# HTLC demo

-Interactive visualization of HTLCs in-flight
+Interactive visualization of HTLCs in-flight.

+This project is work in progress and there really isn't anything to see yet.